JanInquisitor/fun-seo-refactor/README.md

 # Fun-SEO-refactor

-## Description
+## About

-This code is a refactored of the Horiseon website with all the practice of SEO optimizations applied to it.
+This code is a refactored version of the Horiseon website with all the practice of SEO optimizations applied to it.

 ## Installation
 You can clone the project from the official[ repository](https://github.com/JanInquisitor/fun-seo-refactor)